haconehack/codes/index.md

-Hello It's my first hacking stuffs page.
+Hello It's my first hacking stuffs page.<br>
-You can probably read the articles and learn hacking from it.
+You can probably read the articles and learn hacking from it.<br>
-Thanks ~!
+Thanks ~!<br>